megan-grug/focus-pod/README.md

 Used to provide neat interactivity, for example the 'slide down' of the features.

 -	**Google Fonts:**
-Used to import custom fonts IM Fell English SC and Special Elite as referred to above.
+Used to import custom fonts Mate SC and Atkinson Hyperlegible as referred to above.

 -	**Font Awesome:**
 Used to import icons used to create custom buttons, such as the delete button for the to do list.